johngreg-ui/keepwebroot/docs/index.rst

-Activate Install and Download Webroot Already Purchased from Best Buy from SecureAnywhere PC
+New Document - Activate Install and Download Webroot Already Purchased from Best Buy from SecureAnywhere PC
 ===========================================================================================

 In today's digital world, ensuring your computer's protection is essential.
 If you have already purchased Webroot from Best Buy, you might be looking for an easy way to install, activate, and download Webroot SecureAnywhere on your PC.
 Whether you are reinstalling or setting it up for the first time, this detailed guide will walk you through every step of how to activate, install, and download Webroot already purchased from Best Buy or Geek Squad, so your computer remains secure and protected.